It'll End in Tears: Recording

 It'll End in Tears was recorded in 1984 at Eric Radcliffe's Blackwing Studios in Waterloo, south-east London.
 Blackwing is located inside a deconsecrated building that was formerly All Hallows Church.
 The studio is best known for recording many of the early 1980s Mute Records bands such as Depeche Mode and Yazoo.
-(Note: Both the Cocteau Twins and Dead Can Dance's debut albums, Garlands (1982) and Dead Can Dance (1984) were recorded at Blackwing.)
+(Note: Both the Cocteau Twins' and Dead Can Dance's debut albums, Garlands (1982) and Dead Can Dance (1984), were recorded at Blackwing.)
 Blackwing was chosen in part because Fryer had worked there with Depeche Mode on their 1981 debut album Speak & Spell.

 Simon Raymonde of the Cocteau Twins took on a far larger role than was initially planned.
-Raymonde somewhat modestly wrote in his 2024 biography that he was just a "gun for hire...playing under direction", given that he was not paid either the usual flat fee or a royalty percentage.
+Raymonde somewhat modestly wrote in his 2024 biography that he was just a "gun for hire [...] playing under direction", given that he was not paid either the usual flat fee or a royalty percentage.
 Across the three This Mortal Coil albums, Raymonde played on twelve separate tracks, including on several of his own compositions.

 When arriving at the studio, the musicians were typically unaware of what tracks they would be asked to interpret.
 Once given a title, Watts-Russell provided only vague instructions on how to approach it.
-Raymonde recalls that on his first day, he was told to listen to Big Star's 1974 song "Kangaroo" and provide a "minimalist take" with the bass guitar as the main instrument.
+Raymonde recalls that on his first day, he was told to listen to Big Star's 1974 song "Kangaroo" and provide a "minimalist take" with the bass guitar as the dominant instrument.
 Similarly, before recording "The Last Wish", Raymonde was given a simple drum pattern and asked to come up with a bass line within the next half-hour.
 When he did so, Watts-Russell said it sounded good and "let's record it".
-Soon after Guthrie entered the studio, according to Raymonde, "for an hour or so", and recorded his guitar part.
+Soon after, Guthrie entered the studio, according to Raymonde, "for an hour or so", and recorded his guitar part.
 After the early parts were laid down, the musicians could add additional layering and instrumentation.